zzedou/hello-world/README.md

 Hi !

-I am 16 and I begin programming because I'd like make some mobile app.
+I am 16 and I begin programming because I'd like make some mobile apps.